 - Malaria is an acute febrile illness and symptoms usually appear 10–15 days after the infective mosquito bite.
 The first symptoms - fever, headache, and chills - may be mild and difficult to recognise as malaria.
 If not treated within 24 hours, the disease can progress to severe illness, often leading to death.
 Immediate medical attention should therefore be sought to ensure early diagnosis.

-- Most malaria cases and deaths, approximately 90%, occur in sub-Saharan Africa.
+- Most malaria cases and deaths, more than 90%, occur in the WHO African Region.
 However, the WHO regions of South-East Asia, Eastern Mediterranean, Western Pacific, and the Americas are also at risk.

 Shipowners and operators with vessels trading to countries and areas with ongoing malaria transmission should ensure that these vessels are able to deal with the various challenges that this disease can bring.
 Depending on the area of trade, risks related to other mosquito-borne diseases, such as dengue, yellow fever, chikungunya and zika, should also be taken into account when planning for the next voyages.
 The following precautions should be considered: